chan099/gds/README.md

 * Add Chef provisioner to Vagrantfile

 ## Nginx install and test
-Note: I would evaluate and possibly use the supermarket cookbook for Nginx in the real world, but just sticking with a basic hand written one for this exercise.

 * Create dir structure for nginx cookbook (./cookbooks/nginx)
 * Create metadata file (./cookbooks/nginx/metadata.rb)